-I like to believe that my husband and I are good fighters.
-We have a conflict, address it immediately, talk through it, figure out what went wrong, and decide together what we’re going to do differently next time.
+I liked to believe that my husband and I were good fighters.
+We had a conflict, addressed it immediately, talked through it, figured out what went wrong, and decided together what we were going to do differently next time.

-But this last week has been different.
-This last week we have been extra sensitive, extra insensitive, graceless, slow to forgive, nit-picky, and frustrated by pretty much everything.
+But that week was different.
+That week we had been extra sensitive, extra insensitive, graceless, slow to forgive, nit-picky, and frustrated by pretty much everything.

 A cocktail of exhaustion, and stress, and being annoyed that all of our earthly possessions were stirred up and put in boxes for us to excavate, we started to fight.
 They were little fights at first, both of us feeling inconvenienced by the turbulence in our life, and therefore each other.
 But they started to stack up.

 We were unpacking our clothes and organizing our closet one night when Carl got frustrated that I hadn’t left more room for him to put his things.
 (Closets: The classic marital struggle.)
 But instead of patiently asking me for more space, he got frustrated.
 And instead of just apologizing and moving my things over a few inches, I got mad at his frustration.
 Before we knew it, we were both far more angry than the situation called for.
 But standing on a week of unresolved disagreements, neither of us wanted to back down.

 We left the weekend feeling disconnected and walking on eggshells.
 We felt like ticking time bombs, waiting for whatever it was that was going to set us off next.

 Marriage Can Be Really Hard